 Allulose is only 70% as sweet as sugar and it browns a little faster.
 Although the label says Allulose has 3 grams of carbs per teaspoon (regular sugar has 4 grams) it is absorbed, but not metabolized and then almost totally excreted.
 Since it is not fermented in the gut, it cannot cause digestive distress like some sugar substitutes.
 Beneficial side effects include weight loss and better hypoglycemic control.

 I bit the bullet and ordered a large container from Keystone Pantry on Amazon, where it was $35.99 for three pounds (it’s the same price at Walmart).
 If you buy 2 canisters, the price is lower, at $59.99, so not too bad for a “rare” sugar.
 (The worst deal is the 7-ounce bottle from All-U-Lose (get it?) at $12.88 on Amazon.)

-Allulose is said to taste exactly like sugar, but to a super-taster like me, it has a slight, off taste that isn’t pleasant when used as the only sweetener in a very simple, clean recipe like this one.
+Allulose is said to taste exactly like sugar, but it is only 70 as sweet as regular sugar.
 Just a little of another sweetener will correct the problem.
 If it tastes fine to you, just use ½ cup plus 2 tablespoons of Allulose.
 If not, use ½ cup of Allulose and 2 tablespoons of a second sweetener.
 Below are some options:

 Xylitol is a sugar alcohol that tastes good and has health benefits for bones and teeth.
 It can cause digestive upset for those who are sensitive, so some of us can’t use very much.
 Just a little works wonders in this recipe..